 Preschoolers are so much fun!
 Of course, they can be challenging, too.
 Inexperienced teachers who are suddenly thrown into the lions’ den…errr…the 3-year-old room are probably frightened at first.
 That’s why anyone ministering to children ages 2 to 4 needs some training and tips for teaching preschoolers.

-Regardless of the challenges, we have to remember that this is one of the most critical age groups when it comes to spiritual formation.
-What happens during this developmental stage will largely shape who they are and what they believe for the rest of their lives.
-Now, ideally, much investment is being made at home by their primary spiritual influencers—Mom & Dad—but here are a few tips for teaching preschoolers in the church:
+Regardless of the challenges, we have to remember this is one of the most critical age groups in terms of spiritual formation.
+What happens during this developmental stage will largely shape who people are and what they believe for the rest of their lives.

-We’re not going to go into great detail from the Bible with this age group, but I’ve seen this understanding translated into “Well, it really doesn’t matter how we tell the story.”
+With this age group, you’re not going to go into great detail about the Bible.
+But I’ve seen people translate this understanding into, “Well, it really doesn’t matter how we tell the story.”
 Yes, it does!
 The truth of God’s Word is just that—truth!
 And it matters in our teaching regardless of the age of the audience…even preschoolers.

-A good rule of thumb is that you’ve got about one minute worth of attention per year of the child’s age.
-So you’ve got roughly three minutes with a 3-year-old.
-Of course, it varies and a truly engaging activity or a well told story might extend the time frame.
-But this means that, in planning your teaching, you ought to plan on moving to a new activity within these parameters.
+A good rule of thumb is that you have about one minute’s worth of attention per year of a child’s age.
+So you have roughly three minutes with a 3-year-old.
+Of course, that varies, and a truly engaging activity or a well-told story might extend the time frame.
+But this means that, in planning your teaching, you should plan to move on to a new activity within those age-related parameters.

 - Affirm the question positively.

-- Follow up with the child later, either to answer more completely or ensure understanding.
+- Follow up with the child later, either to answer more completely or to ensure understanding.

-- Share with the parents what the child asked so they can continue the conversation at home.
+- Share with the child’s parents so they can continue the conversation at home.

-I’m no expert when it comes to preschoolers, but I’ve learned these few ideas really do work.
+I’m not an expert when it comes to preschoolers, but I’ve learned that these few ideas really do work.

-What tips for teaching preschoolers would you add?
+What tips for teaching preschoolers would you add to this list?